Altinn/altinn-studio-docs/content/broker/1. Introduction/_index.en.md

 The main use case for Altinn Broker is Managed File Transfer (MFT).
-It facilitates secure transmission of files of any size from one provider to one or more specifically addressed consumers.
+It facilitates secure transmission of files of any size from one provider to one or more consumers.
 As such, it offers many benefits compared to alternative ad-hoc peer-to-peer file transfer solutions.